The Beginning of Knowledge – Part Two

 “For wisdom will enter your heart, and knowledge will be pleasant to your soul.”

-The God Who Created it All Owns it All
+God Who Created All Things Owns All Things

 Think of it, not only does God know about every event before it happens, He understands every thought behind its planning, as well as the people’s intentions for planning it!
 Consider David’s words in Psalm 139:2-4; “You know when I sit and when I rise; you perceive my thoughts from afar.
 You discern my going out and my lying down; you are familiar with all my ways.
 Before a word is on my tongue you, LORD, know it completely.”
-It takes simple common sense to understand that since all that is, was God’s doing.
+It simple common sense to understand that since all that takes place, is either decreed or permitted by God.
 So, even the ability to think originates with Him.
 This means that all God’s thoughts are original!
 No one came or existed before Him.
 Since the entire created order began with God, His thoughts, wisdom and knowledge of all things are all original and absolutely comprehensive on all matters!
 All that can possibly and accurately be known and understood by people, comes from examining and pondering things God has created.
 Think about it, even when we create something, we can only do so by using materials God has already created and placed at our disposal.
 It all begins with God.

 God Desires All People to Receive His Wisdom and Knowledge